 In addition to the latest current events, Connecting Point brings you popular recurring regular features: we take a look at people who are passionate about what they do in our “Making It Here” segment, Monte Belmonte gives us his unique outlook on the world in “Life With Monte,” Jeff Belanger explores the mysterious in “New England Legends,” Phil Korman takes a look at local agriculture, and correspondent Carolee McGrath highlights the achievements of local students in her “American Graduate” features.

-The fourth season of Connecting Point will not only serve the show’s television audience, but its online audience as well.
-Viewers will be able to access additional content via the Connecting Point Web page or WGBY’s YouTube channel.
-Producers will encourage viewers to engage on social media platforms like Facebook and Twitter, using the new #CPonWGBY hashtag.
+Connecting Point serves not only the show’s television audience, but its online audience as well.
+Viewers can access content via the Connecting Point Web page or WGBY’s YouTube channel, and the show’s viewers can engage on social media platforms like Facebook or Twitter, using the #CPonWGBY hashtag.